eclipse-edc/Connector/docs/developer/decision-records/2023-11-09-api-versioning/README.md

 These are as yet untested and need further investigation with regard to the following aspects:

-- do the come up as individual endpoints in the OpenAPI documentation?
+- do controllers appear as individual endpoints in the OpenAPI documentation?
-- is there a significant impact w.r.t. resource consumption?
+- is there a significant impact w.r.t. resource consumption and response time?

 ### Storing and publishing version information